CPEN321APKGenerators/CPEN321Project/documentation/M3_Requirements_and_Design.md

 <!-- Leave blank for M3 -->

 ## 2. Project Description
 Journal - Therapy with the Bot is an unique journaling and mental health companion application designed to help users track their moods, engage in self-reflection, and manage stress effectively.
-Unlike traditional journaling apps, our platform integrates an AI-powered therapy bot that provides interactive conversations, emotional support, and personalized feedback.
+Unlike traditional journaling apps, our platform integrates an AI-powered therapy bot that provides sophisticated prompts, emotional support, and personalized feedback.
 By analyzing user entries and mood trends, the app encourages healthier emotional habits and enhances mental well-being.

 ## 3. Requirements Specification
 ### **3.1.
 Use-Case Diagram**
 ![alt text](images/Screenshot%202025-01-30%20at%203.03.35 PM.png)
-(feel free to change it in google drive)

-- : Authentication With Google or Facebook; -A

-- : Create, Delete, Edit and Export journal entries and analytics. -N

-- : Mood Tracking + Past Statistics - C

-- : Adding photos and videos of events to the entries. -A

-- : Privacy, Manage how data is stored; Ability to delete user data;  -N

-- : Payment - K

-- : Manage Profile - N
-    > Ability to set realistic journaling habits and provide reminders.
+(TO CHANGE)

 ### **3.2.
 Actors Description**
 1. **Users**: The primary actor of the application.
-Users can authenticate, manage entries, perform sentiment analysis, update their profile, and make payments.
+"Users" can authenticate, manage entries, perform sentiment analysis, update their profile, and make payments.
-2. **Paid Users**: It is a secondary actor and upgraded version of the User actor.
-It inherits all User functionalities and additionally allows media uploads in journal entries.
+2. **Paid Users**: It is a secondary actor and upgraded version of the "User" actor.
+It inherits all User functionalities except the payment use case and additionally allows media uploads in journal entries.

 ### **3.3.
 Functional Requirements**
 <a name="fr1"></a>

-1. **[WRITE_FUNCTIONAL_REQUIREMENT_1_NAME_HERE]**
-    - **Overview**:
-        1. [WRITE_FUNCTIONAL_REQUIREMENT_1_1_NAME_HERE]
-        2. ...

-    - **Detailed Flow for Each Independent Scenario**:
-        1. **[WRITE_FUNCTIONAL_REQUIREMENT_1_1_NAME_HERE]**:
-            - **Description**: ...
-            - **Primary actor(s)**: ...
-            - **Main success scenario**:
-                1. ...
-                2. ...
-            - **Failure scenario(s)**:
-                - 1a. ...
-                    - 1a1. ...
-                    - 1a2. ...
-                - 1b. ...
-                    - 1b1. ...
-                    - 1b2. ...
-                - 2a. ...
-                    - 2a1. ...
-                    - 2a2. ...

-        2. ...

-2. **[WRITE_FUNCTIONAL_REQUIREMENT_1_NAME_HERE]**
-    - **Overview**:
-        1. [WRITE_FUNCTIONAL_REQUIREMENT_1_1_NAME_HERE]
-        2. ...

-    - **Detailed Flow for Each Independent Scenario**:
-        1. **[WRITE_FUNCTIONAL_REQUIREMENT_1_1_NAME_HERE]**:
-            - **Description**: ...
-            - **Primary actor(s)**: ...
-            - **Main success scenario**:
-                1. ...
-                2. ...
-            - **Failure scenario(s)**:
-                - 1a. ...
-                    - 1a1. ...
-                    - 1a2. ...
-                - 1b. ...
-                    - 1b1. ...
-                    - 1b2. ...
-                - 2a. ...
-                    - 2a1. ...
-                    - 2a2. ...

-        2. ...
-3. **Upgrade Account**
-    - **Overview**:
-        1. Upgrade Account
-        2. Use Third-party Payment Method

-    - **Detailed Flow for Each Independent Scenario**:
-        1. **[WRITE_FUNCTIONAL_REQUIREMENT_1_1_NAME_HERE]**:
-            - **Description**: User should be able to use third-party payment option to upgrade privelleges of their account to enable adding photos and videos to journal entries.
-            - **Primary actor(s)**: User
-            - **Main success scenario**:
-                1. User goes through third-party payment system, the payment is approved by their financial institution and the user is notified their account has its privelleges elevated.
-It will also mention the perks that come with it and a short set of instructions like "In journal entry click on '+'-> Photo/Video".
-            - **Failure scenario(s)**:
-                - 1a.
-User account already upgraded
-                    - 1a1.
-Clicking on the UI button will result in a notification that they already have an upgraded account.
-It will also mention the perks that come with it and a short set of instructions like "In journal entry click on '+'-> Photo/Video".
-                - 1b.
-There is an error with the third-party payment and it returns as not completed.
-                    - 1b1.
-The user is notified of the transaction failure and the type high-level error if that is returned.

 1. **Create, Delete, Edit and Export Journal Entries**
     - **Overview**:
-    1. Calander View On the Front End: A Calander with indicator to mark days that contain journal entries and days without.
+    1. Calender View On the Front End: A Calendar with indicator to mark days that contain journal entries and days without.
-    2. Click On Specific Day: If day Has been journaled, 3 buttons appear Edit, Export, Delete.
-If day hasnt been journaled, create button appears.
+    2. Click On Specific Day: If day has been journaled, 3 buttons appear Edit, Export, Delete.
+If day has not been journaled, Create button appears.

     - **Detailed Flow for Each Independent Scenario**:
     1. **Create**